 COVID-19 Vaccine Booster Leave will not expire but is forfeited upon separation from State service.
 In order to receive COVID-19 Vaccine Booster Leave, an employee will need to receive an initial COVID-19 vaccine booster by December 31, 2022.

 The State will continue to accept the results of COVID-19 rapid tests for the purpose of verifying a COVID-19 infection through December 31, 2022.

 Beginning on November 3, 2021 (State Regular and temporary employees) and November 10, 2021 (contractual employees) through December 31, 2022, vaccinated employees or those with valid vaccine exemptions who test positive for COVID-19 using a PCR or rapid test are eligible for up to 10 days (no more than 80 hours) of COVID-19 Leave to use in place of an employee’s own leave or leave without pay to recover from COVID-19.
 This leave is available to State regular, temporary and contractual employees of SPMS and MDOT.

 To receive the leave, employees must:

-• provide a positive PCR non-rapid test result for COVID-19; and
+- provide a positive PCR or rapid test result for COVID-19; and

 Timekeepers will restore previously recorded leave and record use of COVID-19 Leave after required documentation has been submitted.
 Timekeepers will not make adjustments for employees who do not turn in required documents by the end of the pay period following the pay period leave is requested.